jpughesanford/academic-website/content/_index.md

       text: |-
         During my PhD, I worked on decoposing the complex behavior of fluid turbulence in terms of simpler, constituent parts known as periodic orbits.
         At the Flatiron Institute I study another complex dynamics--that of animal behavior and learning; I am currently investigating the control policy of C. Elegans performing chemotaxis within regular lattices.
 This works aims to firmly connect animal behavior with dynamical systems theory.

-        Please reach if you would like to collaborate!
     design:
       columns: '1'
   - block: collection